alanm20/SH3_chr/README.md

 Rich Whitehouse : Noesis platform, which made all these possible

-Gh0stBlade : The original tr8 mesh loader code
+Gh0stBlade : The original Tomb Raider 8 Noesis mesh loader code

 AlphaZomega : Inspired by his ROTTR mesh modding method and tool. mdl writer is based on his tr2mesh writer function.